-New Relic's Metric API lets you send metric data to New Relic from a variety of sources.
+New Relic's Metric API can be used to send metric data to New Relic from a variety of sources.
 This API is how metrics from some of our integrations and exporters get into New Relic.

 - Report metric data to New Relic without a New Relic agent.